tatemaguire/CMPM121-D3/PLAN.md

 - [x] limit interaction to a certain range
 - [x] make tiles reach the edge of the screen
 - [x] clean up code

+### D3.b: Core mechanics (token collection and crafting)

+Key technical challenge: Can you make cell generation react to player movement and map scrolling?
+Key gameplay challenge: Can players reach the win condition?

+#### Steps

+- [x] Create functions for index to coordinate conversion
+- [x] Create generate cells function to spawn cells around the given location
+- [ ] Have generate cells function called on player position change and map scroll
+- [ ]